Sana874/Tower_lease_Agent/README.md

 Because of that the whole thing also runs without any AI/API at all - it falls back to a regex parser.
 That's the mode the test cases use.

-## Additional work that wasnt a part of the requirement
+## Additional scope covered as a part of this project

 - Pounds vs kg.
 People write "33 lb" not always "15 kg".
 If you just read the number and treat it as kg you get the load wrong, so I convert lb to kg first.
 - Same tower, multiple requests.
 Two requests can each fit on their own but not both.
 So once something's approved I "reserve" that weight, and the next request sees the real space left.
 Otherwise you'd approve two things that overload the tower.